Verigreen/verigreen-reporting/README.md

 ## Contents
 - FetchWebUiData.pl - Query the running instance
-- FetchWebUiData.xml - Configuration file to define the parameters of VG
+- FetchWebUiData.sample.xml - Configuration file to define the parameters of VG [Needs to be edited and renamed to FetchWebUiData.xml]
 - VerigreenStats.css - CSS definitions for the output report (HTML)
 - VerigreenStats.js - JavaScript method to allow exapnd/collapse of blocks
 - VerigreenStats.pl - Create report from the gathered data in FetchWebUiData.pl
-- VerigreenStats.xml - Configuration file to define parameters for reporting
+- VerigreenStats.sample.xml - Configuration file to define parameters for reporting [Needs to be edited and renamed to VerigreenStats.xml]
 - lib/Ebc.pm - Extended Base Classes.
 Gives some service utilities (like logging, humand/PC file size format etc.)
 - lib/VGS - VeriGreen Statistics helper classes.
 Does the reporting computation

 ## Usage
+Rename FetchWebUiData.sample.xml and  VerigreenStats.sample.xml to FetchWebUiData.xml and VerigreenStats.xml (respectively).
 Define a VG instance you wish to get data from in the FetchWebUiData.xml file, run the FetchWebUiData.pl file and the data will be stored (and added every run) to the JSON file.
 Define the stakeholders you wish to send the report to in VerigreenStats.xml, and run VerigreenStats.pl file to generate a report.
+VerigreenStats.pl can generate a report on all instances defined in the .xml file.
+If you wish to genereate a specific report, you can run it as:

+    VerigreenStats.pl -c [Display]
+Where [Display] is the one appearing in the VerigreenStats.xml file